ABOUT KATIE BERGLØF

 In 2010 during her last semester of college, her professor and orchestra conductor wrote nomination letters to Balu Music to enter her in a mute contest.
 Ion Balu decided to do a live video of the final drawing on the lawn of the Washington Monument for the 6 finalists.
 He put numbers in a glass bowl, and while he went to draw the winning number, a random wind gust picked up and blew a tiny piece of paper directly into his hand.
 Ion said, "This one must want to win.
 Let's see who's number it is."
 The winning number was Katie.
 Although this may seem like a small thing to win, the nomination was in an effort to cheer Katie up and motivate to keep believing in her journey.
 When she won, Katie took it as a positive sign that although things were looking grim, everything happens for a reason and that she was meant to take this path for a cause or greater reason than she could comprehend at the time.

 Fortunately while living in her home state of North Dakota from 2011-2013, Katie started volunteering at Erik Ramstad Middle School (which was relocated to a hockey arena during a massive flood) and taught private instrumental instruction.
 She also taught private lessons to students at Bishop Ryan High School.
 She loved working with the students so much and was surprised to find she wanted to pursue teaching.
+During this time she also started her blog Living with Embouchure Dystonia.

 COLLEGE/GRADUATE STUDIES & TEACHING CAREER